J O S E P H J O S E P H

 Resets the current branch HEAD to a given state.
 Use with caution.

-# Reset to a specific commit, unstage changes, and delete changes from the working directory
+--hard # Unstage changes and delete changes from the working directory

-# Reset HEAD to origin (main branch in this example)
+# Example: Reset HEAD to origin/main

 git fetch origin